 Picnics are a wonderful way to create sweet memories on a cool spring day.
 Not every outdoor activity has to involve a tonne of exercise, although there’s nothing like throwing around a Frisbee at a picnic lunch.
 Relax with the whole family by putting together a picnic basket.
 It’s easy, cheaper than going to a restaurant, and gets everyone out of the house (including Fido)!
-Plus, while the kids are off running around, you’ll have the opportunity to enjoy a few romantic moments with your spouse.
+Plus, while the kids are off running around, you’ll have the opportunity to enjoy a few romantic moments with your other half

 - Fly a kite

 Kite flying is a fun and relaxing activity the entire family can enjoy.
 Just make sure you find a nice, open field and go out on a breezy day for the best results.
 Your child can even build and fly their own kite using this great tutorial!
 If you choose to buy a kite instead, ensure that you purchase one that’s easy enough for them to use, and work with your kids to help them master the basics of kite flying.